 Guide to the council budget

 Herefordshire Council's budget maintains financial stability, delivers efficiencies and supports investment in priority services, while demonstrating value for money and maintaining service quality with reducing resources.
-The council has a medium term financial strategy to 2020/21 where £19 million of savings have been identified in response to continued central government funding reductions.
+The council has a medium term financial strategy to 2023/24 where over £2.4 million of savings have been identified for 2020/21 in response to continued central government funding reductions.

 Continued reduced funding

-Funding from Central Government continued to reduce in 2018/19 (a loss of £5 million from the council's budget), however, we continue to rise to the austerity challenge by targeting significant savings of £96 million between 2010 and 2021 while delivering successful projects to boost the local economy including major public realm improvements to Hereford city centre, continuing the roll out of faster broadband and the growing number of businesses operating from the Hereford Enterprise Zone.
+Funding from Central Government continued to reduce in 2020/21 (a loss of over £5 million from the council's budget), however, we continue to rise to the austerity challenge by targeting significant savings of £98 million between 2010 and 2022 while delivering successful projects to boost the local economy including major public realm improvements to Hereford city centre, continuing the roll out of faster broadband and the growing number of businesses operating from the Hereford Enterprise Zone.

 Adult care precept

-The Secretary of State for The Ministry of Housing, Communities and Local Government continued with its offer to councils with adult social care responsibilities, of the option to charge a 'precept' on Council Tax without holding a referendum, to help meet rising expenditure on adult social care.
-The option of charging this precept each financial year is available, up to a threshold of 6 percent over the years 2017-20.
+The Secretary of State for Housing, Communities and Local Government continued with its offer to councils with adult social care responsibilities, of the option to charge a 'precept' on Council Tax without holding a referendum, to help meet rising expenditure on adult social care.